jlefkoff/vzdv/README.md

 ## Contributing

-This repo is happily FOSS, but isn't likely to accept contributions from others right now given the specific and targeted use-case.
+This repo is happily FOSS, but any contributions will need to fall in line with my vision of how the site looks and works.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.